ethereum/execution-spec-tests/docs/writing_tests/test_markers.md

 This marker is used to mark tests that are slow to run.
 These tests are not run during tox testing, and are only run when a release is being prepared.

+### pytest.mark.pre_alloc_modify

+This marker is used to mark tests that modify the pre-alloc in a way that would be impractical to reproduce in a real-world scenario.

+Examples of this include:

+- Modifying the pre-alloc to have a balance of 2^256 - 1.
+- Address collisions that would require hash collisions.

 ### pytest.mark.skip("reason")

 This marker is used to skip a test with a reason.